Surachat Sareepim

-Surachat Sareepim (สุรชาติ สารีพิมพ์; born 24 May 1986), simply known as Geng (เก่ง), is a Thai professional footballer who plays as a forward or a winger for Thai League 1 club BG Pathum United.
+Surachat Sareepim (สุรชาติ สารีพิมพ์; born 24 May 1986), simply known as Geng (เก่ง), is a retired Thai professional footballer who last plays as a forward or a winger for Thai League 1 club BG Pathum United.

 Personal life

 Surachat was born in Chiang Khan, Loei to a Thai father and a Lao mother.

 International career

-In 2011, Surachat was called up to the national team by Winfried Schäfer for the 2014 World Cup qualification third round.
+In 2011, Surachat was called up to the national team by Winfried Schäfer for the 2014 FIFA World Cup qualification third round.

+In June 2026, Surachat returned to the national team after 7 years away as a replacement for Iklas Sanron, who withdrew through an injury for the friendly match against Kuwait and China.
+He started and played in the first half of the friendly game against Kuwait on 5 June 2026 at his home turf, BG Stadium.
+He became the oldest active player to play for the Thailand national team.